-Schick’s publications include a book, “The Percussionist’s Art: Same Bed, Different Dreams,” and many articles.
-He has released numerous recordings including the 2010 “Percussion Works of Iannis Xenakis,” and its companion, “The Complete Early Percussion Works of Karlheinz Stockhausen” in 2014 (both on Mode).
-He received the “Diapason d’Or” as conductor (Xenakis Ensemble Music with ICE) and the Deutscheschallplattenkritikpreis, as percussionist (Stockhausen), each for the best new music release of 2015.
+In 2020, Schick won the Ditson Conductor’s Award, given by Columbia University for commitment to the performance of American music.
+Schick’s publications include a book, The Percussionist’s Art: Same Bed, Different Dreams; and numerous recordings including the 2010 Percussion Works of Iannis Xenakis and its companion The Complete Early Percussion Works of Karlheinz Stockhausen in 2014 (Mode).
+The latter received Germany’s award for the best new music release of 2015.

 Steven Schick is a distinguished professor of music and the inaugural holder of the Reed Family Presidential Chair at the University of California, San Diego.